AblionGE/MPI-Ant-Colony-Optimization-Algorithm/doc/report/theoretical_analysis.md

 #### Amdhal's law

-The Amdhal's law gives us a theoretical speedup when we improve ressource for a problem of a fixed size.
+The Amdhal's law gives us a theoretical speedup when we improve resource for a problem of a fixed size.
 For the *ant colony optimization problem*, we can define this theoretical upper bound limitation as follows, where $n$ is the number of nodes and $f$ is a fraction of the code that cannot be parallelized :

 $$